 - It’s easier to get pregnant.
 You’re much more likely to avoid a miscarriage or two, which is no small thing.
 Plus you’ll have the option to choose what size family you want.

 - Your children will know their grandparents, and the benefits of this relationship are huge.
 Grandparents are also an enormous help when your kids are young.
 If you have children later in life, your parents will likely not have the energy and vitality they need to help out.

 - It is significantly easier to build wealth with two people than it is with one.
-Student loans or no student loans, attacking debt and combining two incomes is the best and fastest path to financial success.
+Student loans or no student loans, attacking debt and having a team mentality toward the money that comes through the door is the best and fastest path to financial success.

 To be sure, it can be scary to think and behave in a way that goes counter to what the culture teaches.
 But for those who have the courage, the rewards are great.

 As I repeat time and again, on my podcast and elsewhere: The more countercultural you are, the more successful you will be in life and in love.